datopian/datahub-docs-tech/docs/developers/user-stories.md

 ## 5. Versioning and Changes in Data Packages

-*When we talk about versioning we can mean two things:*
+When we talk about versioning we can mean two things:

-* *Explicit versioning: this is like the versioning of releases “v1.0” etc. This is conscious and explicit.
-Main purpose:*
+* Explicit versioning: this is like the versioning Of releases “v1.0” etc. This is conscious and explicit.
+Main purpose:
-	* *to support other systems depending on this one (they want the data at a known stable state) *
+	* to support other systems depending on this one (they want the data at a known stable state)
-	* *easy access to major staging points in the evolution (e.g. i want to see how things were at v1)*
+	* easy access to major staging points in the evolution (e.g. i want to see how things were at v1)
-* *Implicit versioning or “revisioning”: this is like the commits in git or the autosave of a word or google doc.
+* Implicit versioning or “revisioning”: this is like the commits in git or the autosave of a word or google doc.
 It happens frequently, either with minimum effort or even automatically.
-Main purpose:*
+Main purpose:
-	* *Undelete and recovery (you save a every point and can recover if you accidentally write or delete something)*
+	* Undelete and recovery (you save a every point and can recover if you accidentally write or delete something)
-	* *Collaboration and merging of changes (in revision control)*
+	* Collaboration and merging of changes (in revision control)
-	* *Activity logging*
+	* Activity logging

 ### Explicit Versioning - Publisher